SaiSuryaHemanth2007/ai-career-mentor/README.md

 📌 Problem Statement

-Millions of students struggle to make informed career decisions due to:
+Many students struggle to make informed career decisions due to:

-Lack of personalized guidance
+Lack of personalized career guidance

 Limited access to mentors

-Rapidly changing skill requirements in AI and cloud technologies
+Rapidly evolving skill requirements in AI and cloud technologies

-This often leads to confusion, poor skill alignment, and missed internship or job opportunities.
+This often leads to confusion, skill mismatches, and missed opportunities for internships and employment.

 💡 Solution

-AI Career Mentor is an AI-powered web application that provides:
+AI Career Mentor is an AI-powered web platform that provides:

 Personalized career guidance based on a student’s interests and education level

-Clear, structured multi-year learning roadmaps
+Structured, multi-year learning roadmaps

-Actionable guidance on skills, projects, and certifications
+Clear recommendations for skills, projects, and certifications

-The platform makes career planning accessible, structured, and scalable for students everywhere.
+The platform makes career planning accessible, structured, and actionable for students globally.

 🧠 How It Works

-A user asks a career-related question or provides an area of interest
+A user submits a career-related question or interest

 The backend processes the input and generates:

-A short professional summary
+A concise professional summary

-A detailed career roadmap (shown on demand)
+A detailed career roadmap (available on demand)

 The frontend: